Aleksi95/BatchMetrics/README.md

 ```{r}
 ads = diluteSeries(Data = data, batch = batch, corr_method = "ComBat")
 ```
+This generates a list with datasets with different levels of batch effects removed (0% to 100% with 10% increments, so a list of 11 entries).

 Using evaluation metrics to evaluate level of batch effect:

 ```{r}